nemonik/hands-on-DevOps/readme.md

    git push -u toolchain --tags
    ```

+**NOTE**

+- Since we have not registered an SSH key with GitLab, during the push we will be prompted to enter a `Username` and `Password`.
+- Your `Username` is `root` and your `Password` is `password`.
+- The git command-line client will not display your password as you enter it.

 You now have a clone of the project hosted in the GitLab running on the `toolchain` vagrant.
 This way you can open the readme.md and follow along with rendered PlanUML diagrams.

 ## 8.9.
 Spin up the _development_ vagrant